scimma/security-scripts/security_scripts/data_management/aws_data_management/aws_data_management/README.md

 #to stop the producion system
 cd collectors/manage_dprod/main.tf ; terrafrom destroy
-Dynammo DB will delete recod when they are three months old.
+@Dynammo DB will delete records when they are three months old.

 ```

-## Notes:
+## Manual console actions.

 Postgres Logging  uses cloudwatch log groups .
 The default length of
 retention for cloudwatch is "infinite"  and should be changed.
 Two weeks retention seems reasonable and is the reccomended default for
 this application.

-The lanbda funcion itself  generates a cloudwatch log for its suport/
+The lanbda funcion itself  generates a cloudwatch log for its support/
 debug.
-One log is geneerates bu the development instance, another by the
+One log is generated buy the development instance, another by the
 producton instnace.
-These are nto currenlty created by terraform, its
+These are not currenlty created by terraform, its
-important so manually set the retention period of these cloudatch logs.
+important so manually set the retention period of these cloudatch logs
+and deleter them if needed (the collectors will re-create these logs,
+if needed, but then one needs to again set the retention datea.
+'''
+/aws/lambda/postgres-logging-lambda-devel
+/aws/lambda/postgres-logging-lambda-prod
+'''